quilan1/newton-fractals-wasm/README.md

 ### Basic UI Usage

+#### Formulas

 * `Formula`: These are a number of interesting-looking functions I've found over the course of either randomly generating new functions, or exploring various classes of function (eg. generating 2-cycles).
 Choose a function, see the pretty picture!
 * `Custom`: If you'd like to play around with making your own polynomials, put them here.
 Valid polynomials are those with integer coefficients and positive exponents of z value.
 Complex or floating coefficients, math functions, parentheses, etc. are not yet implemented.
 Perhaps a distant goal.
+* `Random 2-Cycle`: Attempts to generate 5th degree functions with super-attracting critical points.
+Sometimes this works, and sometimes not.
+To actually determine if it is a cycle requires analysis of ~25-degree polynomials though, so by chance it is, for now.
+* `Random`: Generates random coefficients for formulas.
+Truly YOLO generation.

+#### Rendering

 * `Color Scheme`: The three color schemes function as such:
   * `Contrasting Hues`: Colors are initially chosen via the `Linear Hue` scheme.
 Once that's done though, every other hue is interleaved to produce maximal adjacent hue differences.
 This yields a highly contrasting set of hues, rotationally.
   * `Linear Hue`: Every root gets a unique hue based on the root's polar angle & radius.
 'Red' is at 0° (positive real axis), 'Green' at 120°, 'Blue' at 240°.
 The radius of the root determines the chromaticity of the root; roots closer to the origin will yield paler colors than those further away.